Aerosols, Droplets, Fomites: What We Know About Transmission Of COVID-19

 What it is: An object covered with virus particles, possibly because someone recently sneezed or coughed respiratory droplets onto it, or swiped a germ-covered hand on it.
 A countertop or a phone could become a fomite in that same manner.
 The particles could survive from several hours to several days.

-How a virus could spread this way: Through indirect transmission, if a person touches the surface of a virus-covered object, picks up the virus on their hands, then introduces the virus to their eyes, nose or mouth.
+How a virus could spread this way: Through indirect transmission if people touch the surface of a virus-covered object, pick up the virus on their hands and then introduce the virus to their eyes, nose or mouth.

-How much does it contribute to spread?: The Centers for Disease Control and Prevention describes this as a "possible" route of coronavirus transmission but maintains that close contact between people is thought to be responsible for most new infections.
+How much does it contribute to the spread?: The CDC describes this as a "possible" route of coronavirus transmission but maintains that close contact between people is thought to be responsible for most new infections.